ares_send - Initiate a DNS query

-#include <ares.h> typedef void (*ares_callback)(void *arg, int status, int timeouts, unsigned char *abuf, int alen) void ares_send(ares_channel channel, const unsigned char *qbuf, int qlen, ares_callback callback, void *arg)
+#include <ares.h> typedef void (*ares_callback)(void *arg, int status, int timeouts, unsigned char *abuf, int alen) void ares_send(ares_channel_t *channel, const unsigned char *qbuf, int qlen, ares_callback callback, void *arg)

 The ares_send function initiates a DNS query on the name service channel identified by channel.
 The parameters qbuf and qlen give the DNS query, which should already have been formatted according to the DNS protocol.
 When the query is complete or has failed, the ares library will invoke callback.
-Completion or failure of the query may happen immediately, or may happen during a later call to ares_process(3) or ares_destroy(3).
+Completion or failure of the query may happen immediately, or may happen later as network events are processed.

 The callback argument arg is copied from the ares_send argument arg.
 The callback argument status indicates whether the query succeeded and, if not, how it failed.
 It may have any of the following values:

 ARES_EBADQUERY The query buffer was poorly formed (was not long enough for a DNS header or was too long for TCP transmission).

 ARES_ETIMEOUT No name servers responded within the timeout period.

 ARES_EDESTRUCTION The name service channel channel is being destroyed; the query will not be completed.

 ARES_ENOSERVER The query will not be completed because no DNS servers were configured on the channel.

 The callback argument timeouts reports how many times a query timed out during the execution of the given request.

 If the query completed, the callback argument abuf points to a result buffer of length alen.
 If the query did not complete, abuf will be NULL and alen will be 0.